intel/ai-reference-models/quickstart/image_segmentation/tensorflow/3d_unet_mlperf/inference/cpu/README_DEV_CAT.md

    <tbody>
       <tr>
          <td>inference_realtime.sh</td>
-         <td>Runs multi instance realtime inference using 4 cores per instance for the specified precision (fp32, int8, bfloat16, bfloat32) with 1000 steps, 500 warmup steps and `batch-size=1`.
-If no `DATASET_DIR` is set, synthetic data is used.
+         <td>Runs multi instance realtime inference using 4 cores per instance for the specified precision (int8, fp32 or bfloat16) with 100 steps and 50 warmup steps.
+Dummy data is used for performance evaluation.
 Waits for all instances to complete, then prints a summarized throughput value.</td>
       </tr>
       <tr>
          <td>inference_throughput.sh</td>
-         <td>Runs multi instance batch inference using 1 instance per socket for the specified precision (fp32, int8, bfloat16, bfloat32) with 1000 steps, 500 warmup steps and `batch-size=448`.
-If no `DATASET_DIR` is set, synthetic data is used.
+         <td>Runs multi instance batch inference using 1 instance per socket for the specified precision (int8, fp32 or bfloat16) with 100 steps and 50 warmup steps.
+Dummy data is used for performance evaluation.
 Waits for all instances to complete, then prints a summarized throughput value.</td>
       </tr>
       <tr>
          <td>accuracy.sh</td>
-         <td>Measures the inference accuracy (providing a `DATASET_DIR` environment variable is required) for the specified precision (fp32, int8, bfloat16, bfloat32) with `batch-size=100`.</td>
+         <td>Measures the inference accuracy (providing a `DATASET_DIR` environment variable is required) for the specified precision (int8, fp32 or bfloat16).</td>
       </tr>
    </tbody>
 </table>

 ## Datasets
-Download and preprocess the ImageNet dataset using the [instructions here](https://github.com/IntelAI/models/blob/master/datasets/imagenet/README.md).
+Download [Brats 2019](https://www.med.upenn.edu/cbica/brats2019/data.html) separately and unzip the dataset.
-After running the conversion script you should have a directory with the ImageNet dataset in the TF records format.

-Set the `DATASET_DIR` to point to the TF records directory when running MobileNet V1.
+Set the `DATASET_DIR` to point to the directory that contains the dataset files when running MLPerf 3D U-Net accuracy script.

 ## Docker Run
 (Optional) Export related proxy into docker environment.